1991–92 in English football: First Division

 This was the last season of the Football League First Division as the top division of English football before the creation of the FA Premier League.

 Leeds United and Manchester United fought a fierce duel for the title, with the leadership changing several times, before Leeds finally clinched the title.
-A key factor in their success was the new year arrival of French forward Eric Cantona, while a key factor in United's downfall was a shortage of goals in the second half of the season where they dropped points against several teams they had been widely expected to beat.
+A key factor in their success was the new year arrival of French forward Eric Cantona, while a key factor in Manchester United's downfall was a shortage of goals in the second half of the season where they dropped points against several teams they had been widely expected to beat.
 Consolation for the unsuccessful title challenge at Old Trafford came in the shape of EFL Cup glory.
 Sheffield Wednesday's third-place finish was their highest for decades, while defending champions Arsenal finished fourth and suffered an early exit in the European Cup as well as a shock first hurdle exit from the FA Cup at the hands of Wrexham.
 Manchester City finished fifth for the second season in a row.
 Liverpool finished sixth but compensated for a disappointing league season by winning the FA Cup in their first full season under the management of Graeme Souness.

 Two young players who made a major impact in the First Division were Ryan Giggs of Manchester United (voted PFA Young Player of the Year) and Steve McManaman of Liverpool.

 FA Cup holders Tottenham Hotspur endured a disappointing season, finishing a lowly 15th in the league, their chances of further success not helped by the season-long absence of Paul Gascoigne through injury.
 Gascoigne's projected move to Lazio in Italy was finally confirmed at the season's end, when top scorer Gary Lineker followed Gascoigne out of the White Hart Lane exit door to finish his playing days in Japan.

 Newly promoted West Ham United and Notts County went straight back down, joined by a Luton Town side who had enjoyed a memorable 10-year run in the top flight.
+Luton would not return to the top division until 2023.
 Coventry City narrowly avoided relegation after a decline in form during the final four months of the season after Terry Butcher was controversially sacked as manager in favour of Don Howe, who himself left in the close season to be replaced by Bobby Gould.

 Oldham Athletic survived in their first top flight season for nearly 70 years.